 Welcome to Kicking Back with Kick-butt!

-We’re chatting with with Tanya Guerrero, the author of
+Today we’re chatting with Louisa Onomé, the author of

-Let’s talk to this terrific author about her wonderful book!
+Let’s talk to this awesome author about her amazing book!

 Welcome to Kick-Butt Kidlit, Louisa!
 Why don’t we start with some introductions – tell us about yourself!

 What were you doing when you found out there was an offer on your book?
-(We love these stories here at Kick-butt Kidlit!)
+(We always love these stories!)

-What were three interesting things you discovered while working on HOW TO MAKE FRIENDS WITH THE SEA
+What were three interesting things you discovered while working on LIKE HOME?

 If you could transport your characters across book dimensions, which book would you most like them to end up in and why?